 This is probably as close as you are going to get to having a robot chef in your kitchen.
-In effect, the Thermomix takes most of your kitchen equipment and crams it into one machine that can chop up your veg, pan fry and then blend into a soup in one pot.
+In fact, it may be one of the best kitchen gadgets ever created.
+In effect, the Thermomix takes most of your kitchen equipment and crams it into one machine.
+It can chop up veg, pan fry it and then blend it into a soup – all in one pot.

-The central temperature controls on the pot mean you can use Thermomix to carry out some more delicate culinary techniques, like sous-vide, fermentation and slow-cooking.
-Or you can just use it to cook rice, knead dough or whip cream.
+Thanks to the central temperature controls, you can use the Thermomix to carry out delicate culinary techniques, like sous vide, fermentation and slow cooking.
+Or you can cook rice, knead dough or whip cream.

-There’s a scale for weighing what you put in, so the machine knows exactly what’s what, and it’s all controlled via a smart touchscreen that will present you with recipes made for the device.
+There’s a scale for weighing everything you put in, and it’s all controlled via a smart touchscreen displaying recipes created for the device.
 Teach it to swear and Gordon Ramsay’s out of a job.

 This clever machine doubles up as a garden gadget.
 It won’t create delicious food… but it will take your scraps and turn them into compost, which is useful not only to minimise wastage, but to nurture your plants too.